chipsalliance/firrtl-spec/abi.md

 ```

 Ports of aggregate type shall be scalarized according to the "Aggregate Type
-Lowering" description in the firrtl spec.
+Lowering" description in the FIRRTL spec.

 Ports of enum type shall be lowered to ports of a type consistent with the rules
-for lowering firrtl enum types to Verilog.
+for lowering FIRRTL enum types to Verilog.

 Ports of ref type shall be lowered to a Verilog macro of the form `` `define
 ref_<circuit name>_<module name>_<portname> <internal path from module>`` in a